trashbirdecology/luisdva.github.io/_posts/2018-11-01-barplot-nonsense.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If we absolutely need to plot bars for multiple observations per group, the approach below may be an option.
-The code for this is at the end of this post.
 At this point it's pretty hacky, but I think something like this could be made into a custom geom by anyone who is good at ggproto.
-The

 1. Generate random values within the bounds of the mean plus or minus the standard error.
 2. Overlay semi-transparent bars to show the range of the standard error.
 3. Draw a bars with an outline but no fill to show the point estimate (means).

-This is not meant to show the sample size or underlying distribution of the data, but it shows the estimate and standard error without looking as lame.
+This is not meant to show the sample size or underlying distribution of the data, but it shows the estimates and standard errors without looking as lame.
+I was mostly interested in learning the data manipulation steps needed to generate the random values.
+I have to admit that I could not figure out how to add the layers iteratively, so there is a lot of copying and pasting.

+This are the means for one of the variables (mean sleeping time) in the built-in mammalian sleep dataset, by dietary guild.
+{%%}
+{%%}

+Now with error bars.
+{%%}
+{%%}

+We need several steps to create a separate wide-form dataset of random values within the range of the standard errors for each group.
+{%%}
+{%%}

+The plotting code is a mess but bear with me.
+{%%}
+{%%}

 <figure>
     <a href="/images/failammac.png"><img src="/images/failammac.png"></a>